JonathanMary/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  -Closure is used by the const dansRoll and zoesRoll, they use the function inside personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  -The string is the same, the value Dan is the same, the value newRoll could change.

 c.
 What is the lexical scope of `newRoll`?
+  -newRoll is a const, so it's bloc scoped.

 ### Task 3 - Stretch Goals